 pn.Row(pane.HTML(obj, height=300)).
 If the default Pane type is fine but you still want to be able to pass specific options like width or height in this way, you can use the pn.panel function explicitly, as in

-Q: For Matplotlib plots in a notebook, why do I get no plot, two plots, or plots that don’t update?
+Q: For Matplotlib plots in a notebook, why do I get no plot, two plots, or plots that fail to update?

 - A: Matplotlib behaves a bit strangely in notebooks.
-Normal Python objects like Python literals and containers display when they are returned as a cell’s value, but Matplotlib figures have a textual representation by default but then (depending on the Matplotlib backend) also display like print statements, i.e. with a plot as a side effect rather than return value.
+Normal Python objects like Python literals and containers display when they are returned as a cell’s value, but Matplotlib figures have a textual representation by default but then (depending on the Matplotlib backend) also display like print statements, i.e. with a plot as a side effect rather than as a representation of the return value.
 To force predictable Panel-compatible behavior,

 - Ensure that your callback returns a figure object, not relying on side effects.

 - Either avoid calling %matplotlib inline, or else ensure that each figure you create is closed before you return it in a callback (so that Matplotlib inline won’t try to display it itself).
 E.g.:

 - You may need to force Matplotlib to choose off-screen rendering as images by starting your code with ``import matplotlib as mpl ; mpl.use(‘Agg’)`

 Q: How does Panel relate to other widget/app/dashboard tools?